We have compiled answers to some of the most frequently asked AML queries to support the legal profession in complying with the regulations.

 Understanding SoW is about taking reasonable steps to satisfy yourself that the funds to be used in a transaction are not the proceeds of crime.

 Where you have undertaken your client/matter risk assessment and you have deemed the client/transaction to be of higher inherent risk, you should be completing Enhanced Due Diligence (EDD).
-As part of your EDD process you should verify the SoW with evidence obtained from the client or independent sources until you are comfortable you understand and can evidence where the client's wealth has been derived from and (to the best of your knowledge) is legitimate.
+As part of your EDD process you should verify the SoW with evidence obtained from the client and/or independent sources until you are comfortable that you understand and can evidence where the client's wealth has been derived from and (to the best of your knowledge) is legitimate.

 You should also document your rationale in a file note.